elfenlaid/tga/site/posts/cocoapods-ft-apple-silicon.md

 - `Gemfile` is analog to `Podfile`
 - `Gemfile.lock` is analog to `Podfile.lock`

 By the way, [CocoaPods](https://cocoapods.org/) themselves [use bundler](https://github.com/CocoaPods/CocoaPods/blob/master/Gemfile).
-And as you can see, bundler doesn't the hardest setup: process:
+And as you can see, `bundler` doesn't take much to setup:

 1. Create a `Gemfile` (or use `bundle init`) and specify required dependencies.
 A typical iOS project `Gemfile`: